The Vector Grounding Problem: The Classical Symbol Grounding Problem

-\cite{Harnad1990} provides a simple and powerful intuition pump to motivate the existence of a Symbol Grounding Problem in classical, symbolic AI: the Chinese Dictionary.
-Take a system, be it biological or artificial, which knows no natural language.
-Suppose that we want it to learn Chinese (or any other language), but the only resource we have available to provide the system is a single language dictionary, say a comprehensive Chinese-Chinese dictionary.
-Will the system be able to learn Chinese just by using the dictionary?
-The thought experiment invites the intuition that the system would not be able to do so.
-After all, the most it can do is to look up strings of symbols and see what other strings of symbols follow them.
-The former would be the words to be defined, the latter their definitions.
-However, for the system they are just meaningless shapes followed by other shapes, and it seems intuitively hopeless that the meaning of words (parts of those strings of symbols) could be learned in this way.
-What seems to be missing is a way out from the symbolic `merry-go-round': to connect those symbols in the dictionary to what they pick out in the world.
-But how can that be possible if the system has no access to the world, but only to further symbols?
+\citet{Harnad1990} provides a compelling intuition pump to motivate the Symbol Grounding Problem in classical symbolic AI.
+Consider a system---biological or artificial---with no prior knowledge of any natural language.
+Suppose we attempt to teach this system Chinese (or any other language), but provide it with only a monolingual resource: a comprehensive Chinese-Chinese dictionary.
+Can the system learn Chinese from this dictionary alone?
+The thought experiment invites a negative answer.
+The system can look up strings of symbols and find other strings that purportedly define them---words paired with their definitions.
+However, these symbols remain mere meaningless shapes followed by other shapes.
+Without any connection to the external world, it seems impossible for the system to grasp the actual meaning of these words.
+The system is trapped in a symbolic `merry-go-round', endlessly cycling through symbols that refer only to other symbols, never breaking free to establish connections with real-world referents.
+Without access to anything beyond symbols, how can the system ever ground these symbols in the real world?

-Symbolic AI systems, according to Harnad, find themselves in this predicament.
-All they have access to are strings of symbols and how they follow each other.
-There seems to be no way for connections between such symbols and the world to be established, and thus no way for the symbols to have intrinsic meaning.
-They are just strings of computationally-relevant shapes, deprived from any meaning in themselves, insofar as the system itself has no way to learn what it is that they pick out in the world.
-Humans, who do have representations arguably acquired by means of engagement with the world, are, on the other hand, able to interpret those symbolic representations and outputs as meaningful.
-The meaning of the representations is hence extrinsic, depending on human interpreters.
-Take out the interpreter, and no meaning is to be found.

-In brief, symbolic AI systems, the argument goes, manipulate symbols that are not connected to the world, that are not grounded in the world; and thereby have no intrinsic meaning.
-Classical AI systems, in other words, suffer from the Symbol Grounding Problem.